 Hopefully you read my last post regarding finding your passion and answered the questions.
-If you have, then you should have a good idea of what you want out of a job.
+If you haven’t, start there.
+If you have, you should now have a good idea of what you want in a job.

 So now what?